 My wife and I are very conscious of electricity usage, constantly reminding one another when we forget to turn things off.
-We don't tend to use a lot of lighting anyway; you won't find our home brightly lit up at night.
+We don't tend to use a lot of lighting, and you won't find our home brightly lit up at night.

-Part of our diligence comes from the cost of electricity: we pay at least 15 cents per kilowatt hour here and that does encourage us to pay attention.
+Part of our diligence comes from the cost of electricity—we pay at least 15 cents per kilowatt hour here and that encourages us to pay attention.

 But it is more than that: wasting anything offends us on some level.
 We aren't overly zealous—we don't think of providing convenience to ourselves as "waste," but we do always think about our power usage.

 During the winter months, part of our electrical usage comes from trying to keep our home at a comfortable level of humidity.
 We found that a vaporizer works best for us, and here's why.

 Humidifiers just blow room air through a wet filter.
 The problem with these is that mold builds up very quickly.
 The more modern units are treated with all sorts of antibacterial coatings, but the mold still finds a way and, sooner or later, you will be breathing it.

 We tried using the humidifier shown in the photo.
 I'm sure that some of the stuff collected on the filters might be harmless stains from minerals in the water, but I'm equally sure that most of it is mold.
 You can smell it after a few days, and cleaning with vinegar doesn't really help (and uses a lot of vinegar).

 The filters aren't cheap, either.
 The brand depicted in the photo runs about $20 per filter and they definitely need replacing at least every three months.
 If cost were no object, I'd replace them once a week!